Chikanz/Duck-Pizza/_creative/Wooly Mountains.markdown

 ---
 layout: portfolio
-subtitle: Arduino powered alarm clock
+subtitle: Various pieces of design work done over the years
-img: cabin.png
+img: Wooly.jpg
 project-date: Jan 2016
 carousel: pics
+project-num: 4
 ---

 Cubi is an alarm clock I made for an electronics subject in high school.
 It features: